redis/redis-rcp/README.md

 and accepted into the core, the new process (starting from December 2014) is to write a Redis Change Proposal (RCP).

 1. Write an RCP following the same schema used in the existing RCPs.
+When you are ready to publish your RCP, please obtain your RCP number by opening an issue in the redis/redis-rcp repository asking for a new number.
+The first to ask for a given number wins automatically, no need to get an acknowledge, we'll close those issues only when we'll update the list of RCPs with your number marked as *work in progress* in this README file.
 2. Post a pull request here to get your RCP added.
 3. Post a link to your RCP with a clear subject in the [redis-dev mailing list](https://groups.google.com/forum/#!forum/redis-dev).
 4. Wait for the RCP to get discussed, and eventually denied or accepted.